fivetrans/FX-888D-Transformer-PCB-FX-888D-Transformer-PCB/src/dotnet-mssql/README.md

 #### Changing the sa password

-To change the `sa` user password, change the value in `.devcontainer/docker-compose.yml` and `.
+To change the `sa` user password, change the value in `.devcontainer/docker-compose.yml` and `.devcontainer/devcontainer.json`.

+#### Database deployment

+By default, a blank user database is created titled "ApplicationDB".
+To add additional database objects or data through T-SQL during Codespace configuration, edit the file `.devcontainer/mssql/setup.sql` or place additional `.sql` files in the `.devcon